renegade-fi/renegade-docs/docs.renegade.fi/docs/getting-started/intro.md

    valid trades, there is no ability for block producers to front-run, back-run, or sandwich your trades.

+By default, trades on Renegade are **anonymous crosses** that trade at the theoretically-optimal midpoint price, with no market makers taking a spread.
+However, Renegade optionally implements [[Indications of Interest]](/advanced-concepts/ioi) to allow for full price discovery and better liquidity provision.

 For a high-level background on the role of dark pools in traditional finance and how we can translate them into a crypto context, check out [[What is a Dark Pool]](/basic-concepts/dark-pool-explainer) and to better understand the idea